-After more than a year of industry research, financial analysis and community engagement, Guelph City Council approved a merger between Guelph Hydro and Alectra Utilities on December 14, 2017.
+In 2019, after more than a year of industry research, financial analysis and community engagement, a merger between Guelph Hydro and Alectra utilities was approved by the Ontario Energy Board.

-Guelph is joining Mississauga, Vaughn, Hamilton, Markham, Barrie, St. Catharines, and the Ontario Municipal Employees Retirement System to share ownership of Alectra—one of Ontario’s most innovative electricity distribution companies.
+Guelph joined Mississauga, Vaughan, Hamilton, Markham, Barrie, St. Catharines, and the Ontario Municipal Employees Retirement System to share ownership of Alectra—one of Ontario’s most innovative electricity distribution companies.

 - City of Mississauga 26.60%